srampinogroup/PES-trotter/README.md

 ## Exploration

 Once you press the Run/Resume button, after a little scene loading time, you will land on the PES.
+Every keyboard actions I'll mention will also be actionable from the Actions menu at the bottom of the screen.

+### Navigation

 The initial control scheme will be in walk mode.
 That is you can move like in a FPS video game with `WASD`, sprint with `Shift` and jump with `Space`.
 You can toggle fly mode with `F11`, and control vertical movements with `Space` and `Ctrl`.

-### Navigation

-Work in progress
+On phone, you can use the left joystick to move and the right one to look.
+You can then fly up by looking up and going forwards, or by looking down and going backwards.

 ### Drawing a trajectory

+For drawing a trajectory by hand I recommand activating fly mode (`F11`) to take a view from the top.
+Toggle the profiling mode (`F10`) and draw onto the PES.
+Toggle the profiling mode again to leave drawing mode.

 Work in progress

 ### Computing minimum energy path

+Again I recommend taking some distance in fly mode.
+Toggle the minimum energy path (MEP) with `F9`.
+Click to set the starting point, click again on the end point.
+Press `F9` again to leave the mode.
+You can now create a trajectory from the MEP by selecting the corresponding action in the menu.

 Work in progress